-Container ship grounded in Suez Canal
+Ship grounded in Suez Canal now refloated

 Two years ago, the Suez Canal, one of the busiest waterways in the world, was impassable for almost a week after a giant container ship became stuck.

-The Ever Given, one of the largest container ships in the world, blocked the canal for six days.
+The Ever Given, one of the largest container ships in the world, blocked the canal for six days in 2021, disrupting global trade.

 The ship, operated by Taiwanese firm Evergreen Marine, caused a backlog of hundreds of vessels trying to use the waterway.